asaithebest/CPU-GPU-booster/README.md

 YOU NEED AUTORIZATION FROM ME OR DO A PULL REQUEST AND BE ACCEPTED TO HAVE THE RIGHT TO SAY THAT YOU HELPED TO MAKE IT !

 Workflow don't really do something in the project don't worry it work !

+CPU : The processor
+GPU : The graphics card